-SAT -This exam focuses on writing, critical reading, and mathematical reasoning ability.
+SAT -This exam is given digitally and focuses on writing, critical reading, and mathematical reasoning ability.
 Critical reading emphasizes reading and verbal skills.
 Math contains enhanced college-preparatory math (Algebra II).
-It is recommended that students take the SAT exam for the first time in the winter and/or spring of the junior year and again in October or November of the senior year.
+It is recommended that students take the SAT exam for the first time in the winter and/or spring of the junior year and again in October of the senior year.
 Ideally, for college admission, all testing should be finalized by the end of December in a senior year.
+Keep in mind that many Florida colleges deadline to apply is November 1st.

-ACT - The ACT is another standardized college entrance test given several times a year.
+ACT - The ACT is given digitally and is another standardized college entrance test given several times a year.
 This curriculum-based test consists of four sections and measures achievement in: English usage, mathematics usage, reading comprehension, and science reasoning.
 There is also an optional 30-minute writing assessment.
 All Carroll students sit for this exam in March of their junior year.